 In 2010, the NWMO initiated the site selection process.
 The development of the process began in 2008 with a variety of engagement activities to ensure that a diversity of perspectives was considered.
 The product of this collaborative process is described in Moving Forward Together: Process for Selecting a Site for Canada's Deep Geological Repository for Used Nuclear Fuel, May 2010, available on the NWMO website at www.nwmo.ca.
-Implementation of the process must meet the expectations of Canadians and address their key issues, such as the protection of humans and the environment, fairness and regulatory oversight.
+Implementation of the process, including the selection of an informed and willing community and demonstration of a safe and secure transportation system, must meet the expectations of Canadians.
+It must also address their key issues, such as the protection of humans and the environment, fairness and regulatory oversight.
 Collaboration, shared decision-making and willingness underpin the siting process.

-The decision about an appropriate site will be made over a series of steps, see Steps in the Siting Process - At a Glance, and the complete description of the siting process cited above.
+The decision about an appropriate site will be made over a series of steps (see Steps in the Siting Process - At a Glance, and the complete description of the siting process cited above).
 It is expected that individual communities will proceed through the process at a pace and in a manner that reflect their needs and preferences.
 The siting process begins with a period of learning and capacity building for communities.
 Screening and feasibility studies of potential sites will be done in partnership with communities as they come forward and express interest.
 A community may end its involvement in the process at any point up to and until the final agreement is signed.
 Over time, refinements to the siting process may be necessary as experience is gained, and the process is designed to be adaptive.

 The process is designed to be flexible and adaptive to allow individual communities to proceed at a pace and in a manner that reflect their needs and preferences.
-The NWMO initiates the siting process with a broad program to provide information, answer questions and build awareness among Canadians about the project and siting process.
-(Initiated May 2010) Communities identify their interest in learning more and request that an initial screening be conducted.
-For interested communities, a preliminary assessment of potential suitability is conducted.
-For interested communities, potentially affected surrounding communities are engaged if they have not been already, and detailed site evaluations are conducted over a period of approximately five years.
-Communities with confirmed suitable sites decide whether they are willing to accept the project and propose the terms and conditions on which they would have the project proceed.
-The NWMO and the community with the preferred site enter into a formal agreement to host the project.
-Regulatory authorities review the safety of the project through an independent, formal and public process, and if all requirements are satisfied, give their approvals to proceed.
-Construction and operation of an underground demonstration facility proceeds.
-Construction and operation of the deep geological repository and associated facilities.
+Step 1 The NWMO initiates the siting process with a broad program to provide information, answer questions and build awareness among Canadians about the project and siting process (initiated May 2010).
+Step 2 Communities identify their interest in learning more, and the NWMO provides detailed briefing.
+An initial screening is conducted.
+Step 3 For interested communities, a preliminary assessment of potential suitability is conducted.
+Step 4 For interested communities, potentially affected surrounding communities are engaged if they have not been already, and detailed site evaluations are completed.
+Step 5 Communities with confirmed suitable sites decide whether they are willing to accept the project and propose the terms and conditions on which they would have the project proceed.
+Step 6 The NWMO and the community with the preferred site enter into a formal agreement to host the project.
+The NWMO selects the prefered site and agreement is ratified.
+Step 7 Regulatory authorities review the safety of the project through an independent, formal and public process, and if all requirements are satisfied, give their approvals to proceed.
+Step 8 Construction and operation of an underground demonstration facility.
+Step 9 Construction and operation of the deep geological repository and associated facilities.

-Steps in the Siting Process - At a Glance
+Steps in the Siting Process - At a glance